Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we don't address these issues now, we may face a backlash that could undermine our progress.
 We have a responsibility to protect those who are often overlooked."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
 But I see your point; we must find a way to include those voices.
 Perhaps we can work together to create a framework that addresses both security and social equity."
+### Scene: Ethical Debate on AI Economic Policies
+*Setting: A conference room filled with stakeholders discussing the implications of AI in economic policies.*

+**Isabella**: "Marcus, while I understand the potential for AI to drive economic growth, we must consider the ethical implications of such rapid advancements.
+If we prioritize efficiency over social justice, we risk leaving vulnerable communities behind."

+**Marcus**: "I see your point, Isabella, but the benefits of AI are too significant to ignore.
+We need to embrace this change to remain competitive in the global market."

+**Isabella**: "But at what cost?
+We can't sacrifice our values for the sake of progress.
+We need to ensure that technology serves everyone, not just the privileged."

+**Marcus**: "And we need to protect our future.
+If we don't act decisively, we risk everything we've fought for.
+But I understand your concerns; perhaps we can find a way to balance both."

+**Isabella**: "Finding that balance is crucial.
+We must advocate for policies that not only promote innovation but also safeguard the rights of those who will be affected by these changes."

+**Marcus**: "Agreed.
+Let's work together to create a framework that addresses both our concerns and ensures that no one is left behind."